 Injuries caused by a subsequent intervening accident arising from an outside agency which are the direct and natural consequence of the original injury are not compensable unless suffered while traveling to or from a health care provider for the purpose of receiving remedial treatment for the compensable injury.

 Do you have questions concerning whether your work related injury occurred in the course and scope of your employment or if there was some exception?
-Contact the law office of attorney Dan Newlin at (407) 888-8000 for a free evaluation of your case.
+Contact Dan Newlin Injury Attorneys at (407) 888-8000 for a free evaluation of your case.
 Employers often deny claims that are based upon legitimate and valid injuries.
 Don’t trust your employer to tell you if you have a claim, consult an experienced and qualified attorney.
 In a free phone call, Dan can tell you if you may have a claim and put you on the path of maximizing the value of your case.
 Call now, you have noting to lose and everything to gain.